saltyrtc/saltyrtc-meta/Task-WebRTC.md

 # Detecting the Maximum Message Size

-For now, all implementations SHALL use the value `16384` which seems to be the highest amount of kilobytes that can be applied for portable WebRTC data channel communication.
+For now, all implementations SHOULD use the value `16384` which seems to be the highest amount of kilobytes that can be applied for portable WebRTC data channel communication.
 An implementation MAY use another value if it can guarantee delivery and reception for messages of that